AlanSosa/Infinite-pew-pew-PC-Version/README.md

 - [This solved the problem for my Visual Studio 2015 installation](https://mxa.codeplex.com/releases/view/618279)

-After installing XNA, you will be able to get compile the game with Visual Studio.
+After installing XNA, you will be able to compile the game with Visual Studio.
 (XNA doesn't show up as a separate program.
 It's an add-on.)

 <a name="contributing"></a>
 ![contributing](http://s24.postimg.org/6pb4utvsl/contributing-header.png "Contributing")